Jagodina: Ancient times

 On top of Juhor mountain there was a Celtic oppidum, and in the village of Novo Lanište a Triballi settlement.
 With the Roman conquest of 74 BCE, the territory of today's Jagodina fell under the Roman authority.
 Romans had a castle on the hill known as Đurđevo Brdo, and a settlement beneath it.
 Ad Octavium was a spot on the military road upon which the village Dražmirovac stands today.

-Мedieval history
+Medieval history

 Coins of Emperor Phokas and Constantine IV from 643/4 and fibulae have been found in the region, as well as Early Slavic pottery dating to the 6th century.
 In 1183 Grand Prince Stefan Nemanja liberated the areas of Belica, Levač and Lepenica from the rule of Byzantine Empire.
 Jagodina was situated in the Belica county.
 Jagodina was first mentioned in 1399 in a letter to Princess Milica (the wife of Prince Lazar Hrebeljanović).
 Its second recorded mention was in 1411, when the Parliament was held there.
 After the year 1458, Jagodina falls into the hands of the Ottoman Empire.
 During the second half of the 15th century, in the Ottoman Empire's tax registers, a certain Miloš Belmužević is mentioned as the landlord of Jagodina.
 He later fled to Hungary.